Menu

 Symphytum officinale Common Comfrey

 Comfrey is a perennial herb native to Europe.
-The plant grows to be about 2-3½ feet tall with beautiful, bell-shaped flowers and large leaves.
-Comfrey normally blooms throughout the summer, with the first flowers opening in late April or early May.
-Flowers come in blue, pink, purple, or white.
-Comfrey is not safe for internal use.
-However, comfrey is often used in skin care preparation due to the compound Allantoin present in the plant.
-Comfrey is also known by the names �knitbone,�� �slippery root,�� �bruisewort,�� and �blackwort.��
+The typical 2-3 feet tall plants produce blue, pink, purple, or white bell-shaped flowers and large leaves throughout the summer, with the first flowers opening in late April or early May.
+Comfrey should not be used internally.
+However, comfrey is a source of Allantoin which is often found as an ingredient in skin care preparations.
+Comfrey is also known by the names blackwort, slippery-root, bruisewort, boneset, knitbone, asses-ears

 Free Image of Symphytum officinale Common Comfrey